 Section 3.
 The Executive Committee may hold special meetings as it may deem necessary and such special meetings as may be called by the President.
 The President shall call a special meeting at the written request of a majority of the Executive Committee.
 A special meeting request must be held within two weeks upon the receipt of the written request.

 Section 4.
-The Executive Committee may meet in closed session for part of any scheduled meeting to consider personnel matters, but for no other business, and this session shall be provided for in advance agenda.
+The Executive Committee may meet in closed session for part of any scheduled meeting to consider personnel matters, but for no other business.

 Section 5.
 The Executive Committee may take action at the Annual Meeting, or at any special meeting, or, if action is imperative before the next Executive Committee meeting, vote by mail ballot, electronic mail ballot or telephone ballot.